freud96/Midterm/midterm_project.md

  **FFT Algorithm**
-    The FFT algorithm structure is shown in (link), it decomposes a N-point FFT into half-size's.
+    The FFT algorithm structure is shown in https://github.com/freud96/Midterm/blob/main/FFT%20archit.JPG, it decomposes a N-point FFT into half-size's.
 Our job is to design an 8-points FFT, the size is Fixed, the design cannot handle to transform larger or smaller number of input vector.
 Our design is divided into 4 stages; The first stage takes the input vector and seperate it so that entries that will have same matrix multiplication are grouped in one half.
-The formula to find kth and kth+ N/2 of the output vector can be found in () and () respectively. the second stages is where the FFt computation really start; each stage has 2^stage DFT points and 2^stage/2 number of butterflies, see () for reference.
+The formula to find kth and kth+ N/2 of the output vector can be found in https://github.com/freud96/Midterm/blob/main/formula%20fft.JPG and https://github.com/freud96/Midterm/blob/main/fft%20form2.JPG respectively. the second stages is where the FFt computation really start; each stage has 2^stage DFT points and 2^stage/2 number of butterflies, see https://github.com/freud96/Midterm/blob/main/fft%20stages.JPG for reference.

 **TLM Platform and HLS' systemC code**
-    For the TLM platform the architecture can be found at (link), the tesbench served  as software will generate vector input, there can be M number of vector.
+    For the TLM platform the architecture can be found at https://github.com/freud96/Midterm/blob/main/model%20architecture.png, the tesbench served  as software will generate vector input, there can be M number of vector.
 The testbench is connected to the simple bus' target socket by its initial socket, the simple bus is then  connected to the DFT_compute module's target socket by its single port initial socket.
     The hardware module, for the HLS platform, is connected to the hardware through stratus' point-to-point (cynw_p2p).
-One output vector from the hardware, one input vector to the hardware, the system is run at time clk, see figure at (link).
+One output vector from the hardware, one input vector to the hardware, the system is run at time clk, see figure at https://github.com/freud96/Midterm/blob/main/HLS_architecture.JPG.
     We used single precision floating point data despite it make the hardware super large and it takes more time to compute.
 Adjustment to used Fixed-point instead will be made to be then compared to its counterpart.
 We try to use sc_uint<T> as much as possible as to reduce the total area.